nicolasfauchereau/ML4SeasonalForecasts/README.md

-# SeasonalBench
+# ML4SeasonalForecasts
-A set of Python modules and Jupyter notebook exploring the potential of Machine Learning for downscaling seasonal climate forecast models
+A set of Python modules and Jupyter notebook exploring the potential of Machine Learning for downscaling and bias-correcting seasonal climate forecast models

 ## Background